enso-org/enso/docs/parser/macro-resolution.md

 # Macro Resolution

+Much more sophisticated than a standard macro system, much more like a parser.

 Macro resolution is the process of taking the structured token stream from the [lexer](./lexer.md), and resolving it into the [ast](./ast.md) through the process of resolving macros.
 This process produces a chunked AST stream,